 Gaming is only one part of Tencent’s business, and the current environment has had various positive and negative impacts on its other segments.
 However, the company is financially strong, has a capable management team and its share price trades at an attractive discount to our estimate of its intrinsic value.

-With new markets opening up in countries such as China, and the proliferation of mobile devices, we believe the scope for expansion within the video gaming sector is substantial.
-As digitisation continues to make it easier for gamers to enhance play, the appetite for purchasing additional content looks set to continue to be a strong generator of recurring revenues across the market.
-The popularityof video gaming has continued to rise despite a plateauing of other leisure activities such as TV and internet browsing, and we expect this level of consumer attention, and excitement, to continue to grow.
+With new markets opening up, and the proliferation of mobile devices, we believe the scope for expansion within the video gaming sector is substantial.
+In the current environment, with millions of people confined to their homes in the battle against COVID-19, the scope for increasing use of video gaming is huge.
+As digitisation makes it easier for gamers to enhance play, the appetite for purchasing additional content will continue to generate strong recurring revenues.
+The popularity of video gaming has continued to rise despite a plateauing of other leisure activities such as TV and internet browsing, and we expect this level of consumer attention, and excitement, to continue to grow.

 Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.Explore more investment expertise